Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Numerical Simulations

 Consider $N=20$ mobile sensors operating in a 2D plane, $\mathbb{R}^2$.
 The agents communicate over a spanning tree topology shown in Fig.~\ref{fig:topology}.
 Each sensor $i$ aims to minimize a cost function balancing target tracking and network connectivity:

 where $\mathbf{x}_i \in \mathbb{R}^2$ is the position of sensor $i$, $\mathbf{b}_i$ is the location of the target assigned to sensor $i$, and $a_{ij}$ are the entries of the adjacency matrix.

-The system is coupled by a shared power budget constraint (e.g., a total battery capacity or tethering limit).
+The system is coupled by a shared power budget constraint, e.g., a total battery capacity or tethering limit.
 This introduces a global inequality constraint:

 We position the targets $\mathbf{b}_i$ on a circle of radius $R=15$m, while setting $P_{total}$ such that the maximum average deployment radius is $R_{max}=10$m.
-This configuration forces the unconstrained optimum to be infeasible, necessitating a Generalized Nash Equilibrium solution on the boundary of the feasible set.
+This configuration forces the unconstrained optimum to be infeasible, necessitating a GNE solution on the boundary of the feasible set.